 All of the Color Powers are now controlled with traditional controls only, and as such the instructions have all been rewritten.
 As Magenta Rhythm could only be controlled with the GamePad's touch screen, the player now has to simply press the Jump button to use it.

 When a Color Power has been used up, the player is prompted to press on the main gameplay screen with in the Wii U version, with the "The Color Power has been depleted" message displaying only on the GamePad.
 In the Windows version, a message is displayed on the main screen at all times due to the lack of a secondary screen.

-When you complete all 100 missions in the Wii U version, Omochao will tell you that you've received a reward, which is...NOTHING!
+When the player completes all 100 missions in the Wii U version, Omochao will tell them that they've received a reward, which is...NOTHING!
 The Windows version appropriately changed his message to a simple congratulatory message.